rjbs/rjbs.github.io/_posts/2025-07-01-rjbs-in-rio-part-ii.md

 The other notable part of the meal was the fried hunks of cassava.
 At first I said, "Hey these potatoes are great!"
 Almost as soon as I said it, I realized it wasn't potato, and Barbara said, "This is cassava."
-I said, "This is just like the yucca fries they used to serve at the Cuban place we liked."
-Barbara politely explained that cassava and yucca are the same thing, and my mind was totally blown.
+I said, "This is just like the yuca fries they used to serve at the Cuban place we liked."
+Barbara politely explained that cassava and yuca are the same thing, and my mind was totally blown.
 I feel like I really should've know this, but I didn't.
 Then again, I don't live in a place where every single meal contains cassava!